-Yahoo Finance is the exclusive online host of the Berkshire Hathaway 2018 Annual Shareholders Meeting, coming Saturday, May 5th.
-For the third year this event is being live-streamed for all of the world to see.
+Yahoo Finance is the exclusive online host of the 2019 Berkshire Hathaway Annual Shareholders Meeting on Saturday, May 4th at 9:45 am ET.
 Investors and non-investors alike can witness history, live, as Chairman and CEO Warren Buffett and his right-hand man Charlie Munger share their unscripted views on the company, the markets, the economy, corporate governance, and a lot more.
+Please join us.

 During the 2019 Berkshire Hathaway Annual Shareholders Meeting, Vice Chairman Charlie Munger shared advice on how most people should approach obtaining success in their careers.

 The Democrats have made a big mistake in their blanket opposition to the policies of President Donald Trump, according to Charlie Munger.

 President Donald Trump does not deserve most of the credit for U.S. economic success, says Charlie Munger, the right-hand man of Berkshire Hathaway CEO Warren Buffett.